-Dr Ralls is a highly experienced General Practitioner and enjoys the whole range of Family Medicine, and cares for people…
+Dr Jane Ralls is a highly experienced General Practitioner and enjoys the whole range of Family Medicine, and cares for…

 Chronic diseases are illnesses that are prolonged in duration, do not often resolve spontaneously, and are rarely cured completely1.
 Chronic diseases are complex and varied in terms of their nature, how they are caused and the extent of their impact on the community.
 While some chronic diseases make large contributions to premature death, others contribute more to disability.
 Some may last indefinitely, whereas others may resolve over time2.